oliv10/ShortURL/.github/README.md

 ## Environment Variables

 To run this project outside of Docker, you will need to add the following environment variables to your .env file.
-These are the defaults when running in Docker.
+These are the defaults when running in Docker and the developemnt environment (assuming you are using vscode devcontainers).

 ```
 DBHOST: str = "redis"